 adviser (not advisor)

 advocate—Advocate is a transitive verb; it takes a direct object.
 One advocates a cause, not for a cause.
-If a transitive verb is needed, try substituting an alternative, such as work for or argue for.
+If an intransitive verb is needed, try substituting an alternative, such as work for or argue for.

 African American, Chinese American, French Canadian, Mexican American, etc.—no hyphen, noun or adjective form.